 The certificate will remain outside the container and will be mapped to the container using Docker Volume.

 Suppose we want to access a file which contains some important password.
 The password is needed for the app which is running in a Docker Container.
-We want this file to remain accessible and not never get deleted even if the container is destroyed.
+We want this file to remain accessible and never gets deleted even if the container is destroyed.
 How to do it?

 We can simply use the Docker Volume concept to store a SSL certificate in a volume, and then let our app, which is running in a docker container, to use it from there.